namraaltaf/bell_text_app/README.md

 - Execute ```cd Documents``` command.
 (# Note: if project is under another directory, add name of that directory instead of Documents.)
 - Execute ```cd bell_text_app``` command.
+- Execute git pull command (# run only when new changes/updates are pushed in script)
 - Execute ```belltextenv\Scripts\activate``` command
 - Execute ```nosetests test_send_text_message.py``` command. (# This will run the script)